 Common labels for sciatica include: radicular pain, radiculopathy and the sensitivity may be related to a disc protrusion or prolapse or narrowing of the canal (stenosis) that the nerve exits in the low back.

 In many cases sciatica is linked to nerve inflammation but not compression.
 This is where the nerve is inflamed by the chemical environment around the nerve, but is not mechanically compressed.
 Thus, there is no loss of nerve function, meaning that sensation, power and reflexes of the leg are normal.

-Sciatica may or may not be associated with nerve compression (numbness and loss of power in the leg).
+Sciatica may also be associated with nerve compression (numbness and loss of power and reflexes in the leg).
 If you have a progressive loss of power in the leg, or loss of sensation over the saddle / genital area and an inability to pass urine, it is important to seek urgent medical attention.

 While sciatica can be very painful, the good news is that sciatica settles down in the majority of cases – within 3 months.

-Our physiotherapists at Body Logic Physiotherapy can examine you and determine if you need medical attention and guide you through a rehabilitation process and provide you with specific strategies to get you back to on track.
-A prevention program once the pain has settled is key as recurrence is common.
+Our physiotherapists at Body Logic Physiotherapy can examine you and determine if you need medical attention or not.
+They can guide you through a gradual rehabilitation process and provide you with specific strategies to get you back to on track.
+A prevention program once the pain has settled is key to our sciatica treatment, as recurrence is common.

 We work with other health professionals to assist with pain management if needed.

 Surgery is usually only indicated where there is a progressive loss of power and sensation of the lower limb and an inability to pass urine.